-Level 100+ jackets are required in certain situations, for example when boating on open (ocean) waters.
+Level 100+ lifejackets are required in certain situations, for example when boating on open (ocean) waters.

-Level 100+ lifejackets are also available as non-inflatable garments with in-built foam buoyancy, including neck support designed to keep the wearer’s head face-up and above the water even if unconscious.
+Level 100+ lifejackets are generally available as non-inflatable garments with in-built foam buoyancy, including neck support.

-These lifejackets must be high-visibility colour and are heavier and bulkier to wear than the inflatable equivalent.
-However, they do not require the additional operation and servicing of the equivalent inflatable lifejackets.
+These lifejackets must be high-visibility colour and are bulkier to wear than the inflatable equivalent.
+However, they do not require the additional operation and servicing of an inflatable lifejacket.

 Level 50 lifejacket

-These are buoyancy vests designed to support the wearer in the water, but without the neck support required to keep the wearer's head face-up and above the water if unconscious.
+These are designed to support the wearer in the water, but without the neck support required to keep the wearer’s head face-up and above the water if unconscious.

 They are made using high-visibility colours and in comfortable styles.
 They are mainly used when boating in more sheltered areas such as enclosed or inland waters.